Cube-OS/cubeOS/docs/sdk-docs/index.rst

-Kubos SDK Docs
+CubeOS SDK Docs
 ==============

-While the majority of KubOS development can be done locally on a host machine, we also provide a standalone SDK which can be used to assist with the development process.
+While the majority of CubeOS development can be done locally on a host machine, we also provide a standalone SDK which can be used to assist with the development process.

-The "Kubos SDK" is a term used to describe all of the components used to build KubOS projects:
+The "CubeOS SDK" is a term used to describe all of the components used to build CubeOS projects:

--  `Vagrant <https://www.vagrantup.com/>`__ box - The VM that contains the "ready to run" Kubos development environment
+-  `Vagrant <https://www.vagrantup.com/>`__ box - The VM that contains the "ready to run" CubeOS development environment
--  Kubos source modules - The underlying libraries on which KubOS projects are built
+-  CubeOS source modules - The underlying libraries on which CubeOS projects are built

-Internally, we use this SDK in order to build KubOS releases and to host our CI tests.
+Internally, we use this SDK in order to build CubeOS releases and to host our CI tests.

 Externally, the SDK is most useful for:

 - Windows users
-- Users who do not want to muddle their host systems with all of the dependencies required to build and execute KubOS projects
+- Users who do not want to muddle their host systems with all of the dependencies required to build and execute CubeOS projects
-- Users who want to build a :ref:`custom KubOS image <custom-klb>`
+- Users who want to build a :ref:`custom CubeOS image <custom-klb>`

 .. uml::